Stem Cell Treatment for ankylosing spondylitis stage 4 Advanced

-SpA (Spondyloarthritides) disorders are a family of autoimmune inflammatory conditions that share common manifestations like inflammation in the sacroiliac joints, spinal cord, or peripheral joints and often predispose to genetic factors such as the HLA-B27 gene.
-Members of the Spondyloarthritides disease family include reactive arthritis, axial spondyloarthritis (axSpA), psoriatic arthritis, and arthritic spondylitis, which is also associated with inflammatory bowel diseases such as ulcerative colitis & Crohn’s disease.
+SpA (Spondyloarthropathies) disorders are a family of autoimmune inflammatory conditions that share common manifestations, such as inflammation of the sacroiliac joints, the spine, and peripheral joints, and are often associated with genetic factors, such as the HLA-B27 gene.
+Members of the spondyloarthropathy family include reactive arthritis, axial spondyloarthritis (axSpA), psoriatic arthritis, and arthritic spondylitis, which are also associated with inflammatory bowel diseases such as ulcerative colitis & Crohn’s disease.

 Ankylosing Spondylitis & Spinal Arthritis